 It often takes more than one go to really see a subject and paint it well, but the results speak for themselves.

+Fabienne's new painting of curling dried maple leaves showing both front and back in a delightful circular composition.
 She told me that she painted the back of the leaf quite quickly and was much happier with the result, after having spent so many weeks on the front, struggling to get the curls and shadows right.

 Sometimes things go better when you get out of your head and just trust yourself, your eyes and your brush.
+Easier said than done!

 As I've mentioned in previous posts, Meriel lost most of the sight in one of her eyes a few years ago.
 She loved the experience of painting so much that after an initial stage of discouragement, she adapted to a looser approach and hasn't looked back since.